NASA and DARPA Will Test Nuclear Engine for Future Mars Missions

 “NASA will work with our long-term partner, DARPA, to develop and demonstrate advanced nuclear thermal propulsion technology as soon as 2027.

-With the help of this new technology, astronauts could journey to and from deep space faster than ever – a major capability to prepare for crewed missions to Mars,” said NASA Administrator Bill Nelson.
-“Congratulations to both NASA and DARPA on this exciting investment, as we ignite the future, together.”
+With the help of this new technology, astronauts could journey to and from deep space faster than ever – a major capability to prepare for crewed missions to Mars,” said NASA Administrator “Congratulations to both NASA and DARPA on this exciting investment, as we ignite the future, together.”

 Using a nuclear thermal rocket allows for faster transit time, reducing risk for astronauts.
 Reducing transit time is a key component for human missions to Mars, as longer trips require more supplies and more robust systems.
 Maturing faster, more efficient transportation technology will help NASA meet its Moon to Mars Objectives.